WillDean1997/CSCI246/README.md

-For descriptive assignments and reports, the submission should be typeset (preferably in LaTex), and submitted as a PDF both in D2L and Gradescope.
+For descriptive assignments and reports, the submission should be typeset (preferably in LaTex), and submitted as a PDF both in D2L and [Gradescope](https://www.gradescope.com).
 Each problem should be started on a fresh page.
+* Code to sign up for [Gradescope](https://www.gradescope.com): M8NJY5

 For code assignments,
 well organized source code with clear comments should be submitted.